 Fellowship recipients receive a $1,000 scholarship and hands-on mentoring throughout the production process by a media professional.

 - Complete the application

 - Receive notification winter term

-- Participate in a filmmaking bootcamp in mid-January
+- Participate in a filmmaking bootcamp and story selection workshop in February.

 - Check out the filmmaking gear